POV:WW2 — Cinematic Stories from World War II

 About

 POV:WW2 is an immersive history podcast that tells true, cinematic combat stories from World War II.
-Built from firsthand accounts and rigorously reviewed for accuracy, each episode uses authentic sound design and narrative storytelling to put you inside the lived experience of war.
-Scripts are developed with AI assistance and verified through a multi-step accuracy review process.
+Each episode is built from a veteran's own oral history and transformed into a vivid, you-are-there narrative that puts you inside the lived experience of war, from the beaches of Normandy to the frozen foxholes of the Western Front.
+Every script is developed from these firsthand accounts using AI, then verified through a rigorous 10-step process that checks each detail against the veteran's original testimony and the established historical record.
+From there, every episode is recorded and produced by hand, with music personally selected by a human and authentic, headphone-ready sound design that brings each moment to life.
 Whether you're a lifelong WW2 history fan or someone who never connected with the Second World War in school, these sound-rich stories reveal the human experience behind the battles.
 For those who love history… and those who think they don't.

 You Might Also Like